-We hear a lot about how important it is to strengthen our core muscles.
+We hear a lot about how important strengthening your core muscles is.
 But many of us do not even understand where our core muscles are, much less what to do to strenthen them.
 Thus, we routinely leave core strengthening our of our fitness routines.

 Where core muscles are and what they do